catenglaender/il-item-mockup/docs/report_user-intention_object-UI-components.md

 When there is no way to build the current screen around a set of selected, specific user intents, we can still support the user by giving them a specific location to look for.
 When properties and actions are clearly grouped and segmented, the user learns where they find the information that currently is of interest.
 For example, all community interactions like star rating and comments could be in the bottom right right corner of an item, all organizational meta-data like file size and version number in the bottom left.

+Before we dived deeper into organizing the properties shown on various ILIAS objects we investigated what different formats, functionalities and uses cases for properties exist.
+The table on the feature request [Streamline Object Properties](https://docu.ilias.de/goto_docu_wiki_wpage_7399_1357.html) was tremendously helpful as a starting point.

+The collection we compiled focuses on the format and which UI component was using this property.
+This table isn't meant to be complete and rather should give a rough idea of the wide range of property types in ILIAS): [Properties on ILIAS Objects](report_table_properties-in-ILIAS.md)

-We therefore propose to offer multiple consistently named locations on UI components to make decisions about splitting up properties easier.
-Instead of one property section an item could have multiple distinct ones like community interactions (star rating, comment number), content information (next appointment date, available number of seats) and meta data (creation date, file size, version number).
-This will help users to quickly find the information relevant to them in multi-purpose views.
+We propose to offer multiple consistent locations on UI components to make decisions about splitting up properties easier.
+Instead of one property section an item could have multiple distinct ones.
+Possible semantic groups could be:

+* community interactions (star rating, comment number)
+* content information (next appointment date, available number of seats)
+* meta data (creation date, file size, version number)

+Distinct groups will help users to quickly find the information relevant to them in multi-purpose views.

 When screens are built around a specific user intent the most important property could be pulled to a prominent position.
-Different UI components might have different kinds of featured positions, the already existing Leading Text of the UI Item and Important Fields of the UI Presentation Table are good examples for this.
+Different UI components might have different kinds of featured positions.
+The already existing Leading Text of the UI Item and Important Fields of the UI Presentation Table are good examples for this.

 In places where we know the user intent to some extend, some (or all) irrelevant properties could be hidden.
 For example, the number of recent posts in a forum object is a relevant representation of activity, while the number of recent items in a category is usually not of interest.

-In views we should avoid repeating, redundant information.
-For example, when the magazine shows all categories grouped together, it might suffice to put the the category icon into the group panel headline instead of every single object as every item in this group must be category.
+In views we should avoid repeating redundant information.
+For example, when the magazine shows all categories grouped together, it might suffice to put the the category icon only once into the group panel headline instead of on every single object.

 We also have yet to explore if and how we want to incorporate other elements of the interface to help display or hide information of an object outside of the item itself.
 For example, many file managers can display additional information and actions in a sidebar.
 Maybe the slate can be filled with new tools and features to aid in analyzing, comparing and managing repository items.